-While the process for captioning in higher education varies from college to college, often, there are several steps a professor must go through to get a video captioned on time.
+While the process for captioning in higher education varies from college to college, there are often several steps a professor must go through to get a video captioned on time.
 Sending a captioning request may take a lot of back and forth.
 Having a solution that helps a college streamline the captioning process will ensure that videos are captioned when students need them.

-Higher education institutions offer multiple areas of study hundreds of degrees and certificates in STEM, liberal arts, and beyond.
-For reference, the University of Wisconsin-Madison offers over 230 undergraduate majors and certificates.
+Higher education institutions offer multiple areas of study and hundreds of degrees and certificates with different focuses.
+For reference, the University of Wisconsin-Madison offers over 600 undergraduate majors and certificates.
 With large amounts of high-level content in varying subjects, it’s a challenge for schools to ensure their content is transcribed accurately.

 What Vendor Features Are Important for Higher Education?